MechaMonk/pyRouterJig/documentation.md

 setting up the joint as in [Fig. 7](#figure7).
 An active cut is highlighted in red and is the cut which is to be edited, using either the buttons under the <b>Editor</b> tab, or using keyboard shortcuts.
-Again, active cuts are always on the `A`-cuts of the Top Board.
+Again, active cuts are always on the A-cuts of the Top Board.
 The blue outline on a cut indicates the cut cursor.
 The cursor is used to select active cuts.
 More than one cut may be active.
 The green vertical lines indicate the extents that the active cuts can be moved or widened, limited by the bit width.